Quick Answer

 Treat Threema as a policy choice tied to client behavior.
 If a client accepts stricter channel rules for sensitive material and follows them during onboarding, it may work as one approved lane for that engagement.
 If adoption is inconsistent, keep your default app and reserve sensitive conversations for the approved encrypted channel both sides accept from day one.

-Keep the evidence boundary clear.
-This draft does not verify Threema pricing, confirm trusted positioning alongside Signal and Wire, or prove harder onboarding versus WhatsApp or iMessage.
-Treat those points as open checks before you lock contract language.
+Verify Threema pricing, confirm its trusted positioning alongside Signal and Wire, and check onboarding complexity versus WhatsApp or iMessage before you lock contract language.

 Two facts still matter in practice.
 End-to-end encryption protects message content between sender and recipient.
 Metadata may still be collected even when a product is marketed as secure.
 That is why channel policy still matters after app selection.